When to Replace Your WeatherstrippingAdmin

 - You’re experiencing increased noise in the cabin.
 If you can hear wind, rattling windows or even just road noise your weatherstripping could be to blame.
 You’ll have to become a detective to see if you can spot clues to figure out specifically where the noise is coming from.

 - Unexplained water in the vehicle.
-You’ll have to be a detective again and figure out exactly where it’s coming.
+You’ll have to be a detective again and figure out exactly where it’s coming from.
 It could be a bad seal, but it could also be any number of other things.

 - It no longer has a bouncy, positive seal.
 If your weatherstripping looks deflated, flattened and has more of a passive seal, it’s there, but it’s not doing its job.